19 Nov 2024

 Local action groups can play a part in standing against the supplying of arms to Israel.
 To help do this, you can take action in your community.
 Here’s how you can get involved:

-• Hold an action outside your local Barclays branch calling on them to divest from fossil fuels and arms companies.
+- Hold an action outside your local Barclays branch calling on the bank to divest from fossil fuels and arms companies.
+Check out how Luton Friends of the Earth tied messages to a tree outside its local branch.

 If you do find an arms manufacturer in your area and decide to hold or support a protest or demonstration, remember it must follow Friends of the Earth’s position on nonviolent protest.
 If you can, try to reach out to factory workers and invite them to join you in calling for a just transition away from militarism and into decent, environmentally friendly jobs.